CERNphone Frequently Asked Questions (FAQ)¶

 - Make and manage phone calls: This permission is required for being able to issue and receive calls.

-CERNphone vs. Alcatel and Skype for Business and physical phones¶
+CERNphone vs. Alcatel and physical phones¶

 Do I really need it?¶